AbhiGaur472003/MOVIE-RECOMMENDATION-SYSTEM/README.md

 We uses cosine similarity algorithm to find similarity between two movies.

+Use streamlit to make it as web application.

 Uses API for poster.

 Below is the demo of our project.